-To be completed by the Nursing Student prior to practice placement, incorporating theory and clinical skills learning to date.
+To be completed by the undergraduate nursing student prior to practice placement, incorporating theory and clinical skills learning to date.
 Learning plan agreed with Preceptor/Associate Preceptor for practice placement (in accordance with the practice placement learning outcomes).
+See Appendix 1 in Guidelines for the National Competence Assessment Document.

-The previous applicable experiences that I bring with me to this practice placement are...
-The learning outcomes and opportunities that I hope to achieve during this practice placement are...
-Any concerns that I have about this practice placement are...
-The relevant theoretical and practical learning that I bring to this practice placement
+The previous applicable experiences that I bring with me to this practice placement are The learning outcomes and opportunities that I hope to achieve during this practice placement are placement are Any concerns that I have about this practice placement are Any concerns that i have about this practice placement are The relevant theoretical and practical learning that I bring to this practice placement are